Introduction

 - Download the

-file from the root directory of your website. - Open it in a text editor.
+.htaccessfile from the root directory of your website. - Open it in a text editor.

 2. Add Rewrite Rules

-Add the following code snippet to your .htaccess
+Add the following code snippet to your .htaccess file to redirect all HTTP traffic to HTTPS:

-|
+| |

 3. Save and Upload the .htaccess File